What is Interactive Fiction?

 way.
 In order to progress through the game the PC must explore his or her

-environment, discover how things work, interact with any other characters in the
+environment, discover how things work, interact with any other characters in the game

-entering commands at the keyboard.
+commands at the keyboard.

 Part of the appeal of IF is the illusion that one has complete freedom to type